sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 - Access Copilot for Sales in Teams

+1. Navigate to Teams by clicking on the link https://teams.microsoft.com/ , if prompted sign in using the odl credentials provided in the Environment tab.

 1. Select **Apps** , search for **Copilot for Sale**s and click on **Add**.